 There's no golf vacation quite like one to Scotland.
-It's my favorite place to play the game in the world, and I've been fortunate to make the trip five times.
+It's my favorite place to play the game in the world, and I've been fortunate to make the trip numerous times.

-Before presenting my Top 10, a disclaimer: I've played 44 courses in Scotland, but a select few, top-ranked ones have proved elusive, such as Western Gailes, Muirfield, Trump Aberdeen & Royal Troon, so they don't make it on the list even though I'm sure they'd warrant great consideration.
+At this point, I've played over 50 courses in Scotland, but a select few, top-ranked ones have proved elusive, such as Western Gailes, Muirfield, Trump Aberdeen & Royal Troon, so they don't make it on the list even though I'm sure they'd warrant great consideration.
 Other fine clubs, such as Open Championship hosts Prestwick and Carnoustie, Royal Aberdeen and The Renaissance Club are on the outside looking in.

-I've been fortunate enough to play the Old three times, each time in an entirely different conditions and wind directions, which really brings the nuances to this most unique design to life.
+I've been fortunate enough to play the Old three times, each time in entirely different conditions and wind directions, which really brings the nuances to this most unique design to life.
 There's just simply no round like the Old in the world.
 St. Andrews is the perfect-sized golf town.
 I try and spend at least a night here every time I'm over.

 So while there are more visually dramatic links with higher dunes and sea views, I still have to give the nod of Scotland's best course to the Old.